-Connected Healthcare The Company's pharmacies provide convenience and pharmacy services, and serve as trusted healthcare partners to millions of Canadians every day.
-The Company is developing infrastructure and making targeted strategic investments to expand its unique combination of assets to provide families with better access to health services.
+Connected Healthcare The Company's pharmacies provide convenience and care by serving as trusted healthcare partners to millions of Canadians every day.
+The Company is making targeted strategic investments to expand access to health services for Canadian families.
 In 2020, Loblaw invested \$75 million in Maple Corporation, a telemedicine firm, and worked with other vendors to expand its healthcare network.
-In 2021, the Company introduced its PC Health app nationally, providing Canadians with a personalized front-door to health and wellness products and services. in addition, the Company also entered into a partnership with Lifemark to provide Canadians with easier access to physiotherapy, massage, and other rehabilitation services.
-In support of its Connected Healthcare initiative, the Company has been implementing new tools and technology in its pharmacies to allow pharmacists to play an elevated role in the delivery of care.
+In 2021, Loblaw introduced its PC Health app nationally, providing Canadians with a personalized front-door to health and wellness products and services.
+In addition, it acquired Lifemark in 2022, bringing physiotherapy, massage, and other rehabilitation services into its healthcare ecosystem.
+In support of its Connected Healthcare strategy, Loblaw has been implementing new tools and technology to allow pharmacists to play an elevated role in the delivery of care by offering an expanded scope of services.